ralphkjones/CucumberSikuliSlides/README.md

-# CucumberSikuliSlides
+# Cucumber Sikuli Slides Cucumber JVM SikuliX CucumberSikuliSlides

-This is the simplest possible build script setup for using Sikuli Slides with Cucumber JVM in the step definitions.
+This is a simple build script setup for using Sikuli Slides with Cucumber JVM in the step definitions.

 The project tests three datasets in a DataTable: